The 7th trap - preventing risks in the mountains

 Time to read 8 min

-Eliott Nicot, member of the Lagoped Family and director of a film on the dangers of overcrowding in the mountains, presents his new film project: the 7th trap.
-A documentary on mountain risk prevention.
+Eliott Nicot, member of the Lagoped Family and director of a film about the dangers of overcrowding in the mountains, presents his new film project: the 7th trap.
+A documentary on risk prevention in the mountains.

-The French massifs are the playground for thousands of mountain sports enthusiasts.
-Despite the training offered by approved structures, accident statistics show a growing curve since 2009 .
-Indeed, according to an ENSA study, 200 fatal accidents took place in 2018, compared to 178 in 2009.
-Furthermore, these same statistics show that accidents can affect both expert practitioners and beginners (3) .
-How can we go beyond the complex case-by-case nature of each mishap and find a solution that could make sense, and, at all technical levels, prevent a greater number of tragedies?
-This is a question that I would like to be able to answer with the making of my film, “The 7th Trap”.
+The French mountain ranges are the playground of thousands of mountain sports enthusiasts.
+Despite the training offered by accredited organizations, accident statistics show an increasing trend since 2009.
+Indeed, according to a study by ENSA, 200 fatal accidents occurred in 2018, compared to 178 in 2009.
+Furthermore, these same statistics show that accidents can affect both expert practitioners and beginners (3).
+How can we go beyond the complex individual cases of each mishap and find a solution that could make sense and, at all technical levels, prevent a greater number of tragedies?
+This is a question I would like to answer with the making of my film, “The 7th Trap.”

-The desire to explore encourages us to push the limits of what is possible.
-Indeed, risk has never altered the quest for adventure.
-Yet behind each epic, whether competitive or part of the pursuit of surpassing oneself, we find “this essentially moral state reached when we obtain everything that seems good to us, which can fully satisfy our desires, fully fulfill our various aspirations, find balance in the harmonious development of our personality” (cnrtl): happiness.
-Neil Armstrong, upon returning from his lunar mission, may have looked in the mirror and said to himself “I am happy”.
-And rightly so, he had the right to be!
-Ueli Steck or Marc André Leclerc, mountaineers fond of soloing and large north faces, were also looking for their happiness.
-Thus, whether it is provided by a dose of adrenaline when performing movements above a doubtful point, by surpassing oneself, or by the feeling of accomplishment, it is the pursuit of happiness that anime .
+The desire for exploration drives us to push the limits of what is possible.
+Indeed, risk has never diminished the quest for adventure.
+Yet behind every epic, whether competitive or part of a pursuit of self-transcendence, there is “that essentially moral state reached when one obtains all that seems good, which can fully satisfy our desires, completely fulfill our various aspirations, find balance in the harmonious development of our personality” (cnrtl): happiness.
+Neil Armstrong, upon returning from his lunar mission, may have looked in the mirror and said to himself, “I am happy.”
+And rightly so, he had every reason to be!
+Ueli Steck or Marc André Leclerc, solo climbers and big north face enthusiasts, were also seeking their happiness.
+Thus, whether it is provided by a dose of adrenaline when performing moves above a risky point, by self-transcendence, or by the feeling of accomplishment, it is the pursuit of happiness that drives us.

-It would then be appropriate to compare human relationships with risk, fate and pleasure , in order to find avenues for reflection on the question of safety margins.
-And for good reason, mountain leadership training schools (ENSA, EMHM, CNISAG) identify the human factor as the main source of accidents with the 6 traps of the unconscious as corollaries: habit, obstinacy, desire for seduction, aura of the expert, social positioning, and feeling of scarcity.
-However, it would be legitimate to hypothesize that there is a 7th trap of the unconscious, that of the disruption of balance between pleasure and risk-taking.
-This seventh trap would then be more discreet than the other six, because it would be an integral part of technical progression in the mountains: a paraglider will not confine himself to simple flights in calm air.
-One day he will turn to cross country, or flight bivouac.
-A climber, for his part, will not stay on a sanitized cliff forever.
-As for the skier, it is tangible that he wants to leave secure areas.
+It would then be appropriate to confront human relationships with risk, fate, and pleasure in order to find avenues for reflection on the question of safety margins.
+Indeed, mountain leadership training schools (ENSA, EMHM, CNISAG) identify the human factor as the main source of accidents, with the six unconscious traps as corollaries: habit, stubbornness, desire to seduce, expert aura, social positioning, and sensation of rarity.
+However, it would be legitimate to hypothesize the existence of a 7th unconscious trap, that of the imbalance between pleasure and risk-taking.
+This seventh trap would be more discreet than the other six, as it is an integral part of technical progression in the mountains: a paraglider pilot will not limit themselves to simple calm air flights.
+They will one day turn to cross-country or bivouac flying.
+A climber, for their part, will not stay forever on a sanitized cliff.
+As for the skier, it is clear they want to leave the secured areas.

-It would therefore be interesting to think about your motivations as soon as you begin to improve your technical level in a discipline.
-For Malon and Knoertzer of ENSA, it is fundamental to explain as precisely as possible this motivation "which allows us to integrate risk-taking and transform it into a racing objective".
-If some will mention “surpassing oneself, discovery, challenge, beauty”, any motivation is legitimate .
-Nevertheless, it is “fundamental to explain this motivation as precisely as possible (4)”.
-Indeed, its knowledge allows you to better define the contract entered into with yourself and facilitates the observation of inconsistencies .
-For example, although I am passionate, I systematically question my reasons for going paragliding: if I know that what I want is to spend a moment alone blending into the flamboyant colors of summer Indian, the contract will be fulfilled whatever happens, and I will not need to push limits that I had not set for myself.
-If I decide to go for a race in the mountains and my motivation is to spend a day with my friend on a rope, I will not try to put myself in technical difficulty.
-And finally if I want to surpass myself, I will do it on a secure route or one that is well protected.
-In any case, I will try to analyze my motivations, dissect them, stick to them and not mix them all up.
+It would therefore be interesting to reflect on one’s motivations as soon as one begins to perfect their technical level in a discipline.
+For Malon and Knoertzer from ENSA, it is essential to explain this motivation as precisely as possible, "which allows integrating risk-taking and transforming it into a course objective."
+While some will mention "self-transcendence, discovery, challenge, beauty," all motivations are legitimate.
+Nevertheless, it is “fundamental to explain this motivation as precisely as possible (4).”
+Indeed, knowing it allows better defining the contract made with oneself and facilitates the observation of inconsistencies.
+For example, although I am passionate, I systematically question my reasons for going paragliding: if I know that what I want is to spend a moment alone blending into the blazing colors of Indian summer, the contract will be fulfilled whatever happens, and I will not need to push limits I had not set for myself.
+If I decide to do a mountain course and my motivation is to spend a day with my climbing partner, I will not seek to put myself in technical difficulty.
+And finally, if I want to push myself, I will do so on a secure or well-protected route.
+In all cases, I will try to analyze my motivations, break them down, stick to them, and not mix them all together.

-However, despite all these precautions, risks exist in the mountains.
-Often little accepted by our social norms which minimize danger, it is nevertheless undeniable that what is commonly called "zero risk" does not exist .
-To respond to the dangers inherent in their progress, practitioners then use their skills, their analysis as well as adapted equipment.
+Yet despite all these precautions, risks exist in the mountains.
+Often little accepted by our social norms that minimize danger, it is undeniable that what is commonly called "zero risk" does not exist.
+To respond to the inherent dangers of their progression, practitioners use their skills, analysis, and appropriate equipment.
 However, a limit exists.
-Because perfect technical mastery, even linked to flawless analysis and good equipment, cannot be the sole guarantee of security.
-Above all, it is humans who choose their margins according to their abilities and motivations.
-Furthermore, these margins include exposure to uncontrollable objective risks.
-In other words, the seracs are not coming to knock on our doors.
-Consequently, the practitioner must imperatively question the form of enjoyment that this or that choice will provide him or her.
-If we are not attentive, the control of our own pleasure can thus escape us in a flight towards the accomplishment of ever more ambitious achievements, and too risky compared to what would be beneficial to our personal balance.
-Taken to the extreme, the seventh trap which could be called “risk-pleasure ratio” would become a headlong flight which would accelerate during technical progression.
+Because perfect technical mastery, even combined with flawless analysis and good equipment, cannot alone guarantee safety.
+It is above all the human who chooses their margins based on their abilities and motivations.
+Moreover, these margins include exposure to uncontrollable objective risks.
+In other words, seracs do not come knocking at our doors.
+Therefore, the practitioner must imperatively question the form of enjoyment that a particular choice will provide.
+If one is not attentive, control over our own pleasure can escape us in a flight toward ever more ambitious achievements, too risky compared to what would be beneficial for our personal balance.
+Pushed to the extreme, the seventh trap, which could be called the “risk-pleasure relationship,” would become a flight forward that accelerates with technical progression.

-Should we then decide on a moment to stop on our progression curve, and stay there safely?
-Some military units evaluate each year the level of stability, well-being and motivation of each member of the group, to ensure that no one will lose their means in operation.
-The athlete who links his life to his technical mastery, his analysis and his mind has everything to learn from this process.
-We must be fully aware of the ins and outs of our decisions.
+Should we then decide on a moment to stop on our progression curve and stay there safely?
+Some military units evaluate each year the level of stability, well-being, and motivation of each group member to ensure that no one loses their composure during operations.
+The athlete who ties their life to their technical mastery, analysis, and mindset has much to learn from this process.
+One must be fully aware of the ins and outs of our decisions.
 What are the potential consequences of our actions?
 What does commitment really mean?
-Yes, there is something intoxicating about alpine exploration.
-Of course we find there an irreplaceable well-being, an art of living to be protected and a powerful harmony with oneself, nature and one's climbing companions.
-We lend ourselves to a game where the even very distant possibility of death sublimates the burning passion for life.
-Sometimes, we even end up staring at the absurdity of existence in the depths of our eyes while standing up straight, to announce that we have pierced the mystery of life by playing with its balances, its rules and its limits.
-And if this state of chimerical grace can last, it is sometimes different.
+Yes, something intoxicating emanates from alpine exploration.
+Of course, one finds irreplaceable well-being there, a lifestyle to protect, and a powerful harmony with oneself, nature, and climbing partners.
+We engage in a game where even the very remote possibility of death sublimates the burning passion for life.
+Sometimes, one even ends up staring absurdity in the eyes, standing tall, to announce having cracked the mystery of life by playing with its balances, rules, and limits.
+And while this chimera-like state of grace can last, sometimes it does not.

-Because when death strikes with its dull and powerful crash, similar to the rustling of an immense wing, when it suddenly freezes life which quivers all around in indescribable fear, it reminds the witnesses of the scene to reconnect with their own existence .
-And those who had forgotten the inconceivable value of life in their quest for ideals, sensations, social recognition, discovery, exploration and the happiness that escapes in an endless pursuit of performance, remember.
-Inner worlds are shaken and those who had the choice to go and gather sensations in a voluntary risk-taking and not imposed by a struggle for their survival look around them in disbelief, in search of an answer that does not exist.
-It is perhaps then a question of valuing as best we can the involuntary sacrifice of comrades who fell in the mountains by listening to the message that their disappearance shouts to us.
+Because when death strikes with its dull and powerful crash, like the rustling of a huge wing, when it suddenly freezes the life fluttering all around in an indescribable terror, it reminds the witnesses of the scene to reconnect with their own existence.
+And those who had forgotten the inconceivable value of life in their quest for ideals, sensations, social recognition, discovery, exploration, and happiness that slips away in an endless pursuit of performance, remember.
+Inner worlds are shaken, and those who had the choice to seek sensations through voluntary risk-taking, not imposed by a struggle for survival, look around incredulously, searching for an answer that does not exist.
+It is then perhaps a matter of honoring as best as possible the involuntary sacrifice of comrades fallen in the mountains by listening to the message their disappearance shouts to us.

-How to make it understood to the intrepid, to those who burn with passion, to those whose technical mastery and confidence have become stronger than the rules, to all those who have not experienced the cycle of carelessness then training up to the violent confrontation with death, to its smell, to its noise and to this sensation of cold which invades the spinal cord, that the search for the limit comes at a price that no one is ever quite ready to pay. pay ?
-Live your life to the fullest, yes.
+How to make the fearless, those who burn with passion, those whose technical mastery and confidence have become stronger than the rules, all those who have not lived the cycle of carefreeness then training until the violent confrontation with death, its smell, its sound, and the cold sensation invading the spinal cord, understand that the search for the limit comes at a price no one is ever quite ready to pay?
+Live your life fully, yes.
 But from time to time, ask yourself the right questions so as not to lose it.
-This is simply that, the 7th trap.
-As much as night and day are linked, it is part of the unbearable paradox of the mountain.
-But whoever decides to face it will at least have acquired significant maturity, will have opened up to their own sensitivity, and will perhaps be a little more secure than before.
+That is simply the 7th trap.
+As much as night and day are linked, it is part of the unbearable paradox of the mountains.
+But whoever decides to face it will at least have gained important maturity, opened up to their own sensitivity, and perhaps be a little safer than before.

-I wanted to make this film because I believe that something that we don't talk about is hidden behind all the positive, lively but also a little excessive energy released by mountain sports.
-I'm not saying that everyone is affected, and I'm not lecturing.
-On the other hand, I would like my experience to help define the contours of a door that would open to a deep conversation with oneself .
-But I'm not making this up: how many turn a blind eye to a career, without ever having the courage to open their personal door to what they deeply desired from the start?
-Driven by society, the fear of failure, the need to belong, it is common to forget ourselves.
+I wanted to make this film because I believe something unspoken hides behind all the positive, exciting but also somewhat excessive energy generated by mountain sports.
+I am not saying everyone is concerned, and I am not giving lessons.
+However, I would like my experience to help define the contours of a door that would open onto a deep conversation with oneself.
+But I am not inventing anything: how many hide the truth from themselves regarding a career, without ever having the courage to open their personal door to what they deeply desired from the start?
+Driven by society, fear of failure, the need to belong, it is common to forget oneself.
 The phenomenon is no different in our circles.
-However, I think that we should not forget ourselves in the mountains : on the contrary, we must be perfectly honest with ourselves and with others.
-The idea of a seventh trap of the unconscious therefore seemed appropriate to express this thought.
-I believe that we must go to the mountains with full knowledge of our deepest motivations , and above all that we must know how to stop where the pleasure does not increase with the taking of risks.
-Filming of the short film will continue to take place this winter and will be structured around interviews with 3 men and 3 women.
-These 6 athletes, specialists in 6 different extreme sports, will each tell a story linked to one of the 6 traps of the unconscious, then reveal their personal vision of risk in the mountains.
-Images of the athlete's discipline will be broadcast between each speech.
-The conclusion of the film will be structured around the suggestion of the 7th trap of the unconscious.
+Yet, I think one should especially not forget oneself in the mountains: on the contrary, one must be perfectly honest with oneself and others.
+The idea of a seventh unconscious trap seemed appropriate to express this thought.
+I believe one must go to the mountains fully aware of their deep motivations, and above all know when to stop where pleasure does not increase with risk-taking.
+The shooting of the short film will continue this winter and will be structured around interviews with 3 men and 3 women.
+These 6 athletes, specialists in 6 different extreme sports, will each tell a story related to one of the 6 unconscious traps, then reveal their personal vision of risk in the mountains.
+Footage of the athlete’s discipline will be shown between each speech.
+The film’s conclusion will be structured around the suggestion of the 7th unconscious trap.

-catch-up session - the documentary on SOBRIETY IN THE HIGH MOUNTAIN
+Catch-up session - the documentary on SOBRIETY IN HIGH MOUNTAINS

 Sources